Updated: Apr 30, 2021

 At the peak of the project, Leo disappeared.
 With Leo, the inspiration behind the initiative was also gone, and league members' solidarity underwent a test.
 Where were they going?
 What is the strength of their personal purpose?
 How essential is the shared goal for them?
 The worse human instincts of bickering, complaining, and blaming others swept them, and the league has to be dismantled.
 For Leo, they failed the test.
 If their purpose was not strong enough to sail through the pressures of the change, they did not deserve the journey.

-We call the 21st-century VUCA (volatile, uncertain, complex, and uncertain) times.
+We call the 21st-century VUCA (volatile, uncertain, complex, and ambiguous) times.
 The results of our work depend upon factors outside our control.
 We need resilience to stay on the course even in difficult times and creativity to work together with the new forces while keeping the underlying purpose.
 When the higher goal is getting decoupled from the actions, we need the strength to letting-go.
 In the end, it is about being the Servant of the higher pursuit, not the people and not the results.

 Most of the leaders who have made a positive and longer-lasting impact on the world were serving a greater purpose than themselves.
 The chosen higher pursuit is strong enough to face the winds of the challenges and flexible enough to adapt to the times' needs.
 The leaders of the 21st-century need to be a servant first to redefine the future of work.
 We might even also find a new type of joy in it.
 As Indian Nobel prize-winning Rabindranath Tagore wrote, "I slept and dreamt that life was a joy.
 I awoke and saw that life was service.
 I acted, and behold, service was the joy."